A Child is Born

 A Sermon on Isaiah 9:6Read more

-Do you ever doubt or forget your experiences of God?
-In this sermon, Dr. Martyn Lloyd-Jones shows us that the reason for our doubting is because experiences are not meant to last.
-Instead of this, we must truly know the character of Jesus Christ; if we do this, we will never doubt our standing before God.
-Isaiah 9:6 teaches us the true character of Christ.
+The Christian sometimes doubts or forgets their experiences of God.
+In this sermon on Isaiah 9:6 titled “A Child is Born,” Dr. Martyn Lloyd-Jones shows that the reason for this doubting is because experiences are not meant to last.
+Instead of this, Christians must truly know the character of Jesus Christ.
+If they do this, they will never doubt their standing before God.
+Isaiah 9:6 teaches the true character of Christ.
 Isaiah describes Jesus as Mighty God, Wonderful Counselor, Prince of Peace, Everlasting Father.
-Dr. Lloyd-Jones unfolds these attributes to show us what we must truly believe and place our hope in.
-Jesus washes away our sin because we are unable.
-Christ is available to counsel us in every moment of need; he is the author of eternal life!
-If you doubt the goodness, reality, or importance of your Savior, reflect on the true character of Jesus Christ.
+Dr. Lloyd-Jones unfolds these attributes to show what one must truly believe and place their hope in.
+Jesus washes away sin because humanity is unable for itself.
+Christ is available to counsel His people in every moment of need; He is the author of eternal life.
+If one doubts the goodness, reality, or importance of their Savior, reflect on the true character of Jesus Christ.

 Additional Scripture Translations